-9.2 Zealots and the radicalization of the rebellion.
-With the outbreak of the revolt, another group formed, the “Zealots” as Josephus called them.
+9.3 Zealots and the radicalization of the rebellion

+With the outbreak of the revolt, another group formed, the Zealots, as Josephus called them.
 Even after much research, there is still no consensus among scholars as to the nature and origins of the group.
 I argue that a distinction should be made between the ideology of the Zealots and the Zealots as a political group.
 The ideology of the Zealots had different expressions throughout Roman rule, as was mentioned above, and they organized as a political group only close to the outbreak of the revolt.
-Once the revolt began, attitudes of the Zealots prevailed among the priestly elite, as well, as expressed in the decision taken by Eleazar ben Hananiah, the governor of the Temple, to cancel the sacrifice brought on behalf of the emperor.
+Once the revolt began, Zealotry ideology prevailed among the priestly elite, as expressed in the decision taken by Eleazar ben Hananiah, the governor of the Temple, to cancel the daily sacrifice brought on behalf of the emperor.
 Throughout the revolt, the Temple and priestly circles serve as the Zealot’s base of power as a political and military group.

-This is consistent with the accepted perception, based on collective memory, that Roman rule threatened, first and foremost, the activity of the Temple.
+Josephus and the rabbis both attest to the Zealots’ affiliation to the Temple in Jerusalem, and their belief in the power of Temple worship to protect the city of Jerusalem.
+Traces of the Zealots’ beliefs regarding Jerusalem and the Temple are found both in halachic literature and rabbinic stories of the destruction of the Temple and numismatic findings.
 Expressions of this view are likely found in the coinage of “sacred Jerusalem.”

-Josephus and the rabbis both attest to the Zealots’ affiliation to the Temple in Jerusalem, and their belief in the power of Temple worship to protect the city of Jerusalem.
-Traces of the Zealots’ beliefs regarding Jerusalem and the Temple are found both in halachic literature and rabbinic stories of the destruction of the Temple.
 Still, it is important to emphasize that we find no expression of messianic or apocalyptic views among the Zealots.
-Furthermore, they did possess charismatic leadership, which is a necessary condition for messianic movements.

-9.3 Moderate rebels.
+9.4 Moderate rebels

 The early stages of the revolt were led by elements of the veteran elites, including former high priests, Pharisaic leaders, and the city’s wealthy.
-Josephus did not leave a description of this coalition’s ideology, but archaeological evidence and rabbinic literature provide a few prominent characteristics of this group’s ideals: the central sacredness of Jerusalem, as found in coinage of “sacred Jerusalem”; the absence of messianic expectations – as we will see, coins with the words “For the Redemption of Zion” and “For the Freedom of Zion” were minted at a later date by others – and the desire for a certain degree of autonomy.
+Josephus did not leave a description of this coalition’s ideology, but archaeological evidence and rabbinic literature provide a few prominent characteristics of this group’s ideals: the central sacredness of Jerusalem, as found in coinage of “sacred Jerusalem”; the absence of messianic expectations –coins with the words “For the Redemption of Zion” and “For the Freedom of Zion” were minted at a later date by others; and the desire for a certain degree of autonomy.

 Probably the most important difference between this group and the other rebel groups was its willingness to enter into negotiations with the Romans on terms of surrender.
-Josephus presents the leaders of this group as having a penchant for “real politics.”
+Josephus presents the leaders of this group as having a penchant for “realpolitik.”
 Still, a variety of sources, including the New Testament and the writings of the Sages, make it possible to suggest other directions regarding its ideological position.